 Seriously though, before I went travelling, I was pretty good at squash.
-Now, I can speak three languages, I can design an entire website from scratch, I can survive in the desert with little more than a compass and a packet of sherbet lemons, I can read a map, I can barter for a group discount, and I can function on just two hours sleep and Ihave written The Broke Backpacker Manifesto that says every new thing you learn makes you stronger!
+Now, I can speak three languages, I can design an entire website from scratch, I can survive in the desert with little more than a compass and a packet of sherbet lemons, I can read a map, I can barter for a group discount, I can function on just two hours sleep and Ihave written The Broke Backpacker Manifesto that says every new thing you learn makes you stronger!

 6. You appreciate the little things

 Another reason why you need to try budget travel is that it will teach you to appreciate more and worry less.
 The more you travel, the greater your perspective will be.
 The more you’ll understand just how truly blessed you are.

 When you’ve survived arduous bus journeys, wandered through slum communities in Colombia and seen the sorry state of hospitals in developing countries, you learn to appreciate your ‘normal life’.
 Suddenly, first-world problems, such as your iPhone charger not quite reaching the bed, or the hot water running out mid-shower, really don’t seem like that big of a deal anymore.
 When you’ve met with some of the world’s poorest people and see how they are happy with a simple existence, it really does change how you feel about material possessions.